anikajain03/palette-perception/README.md

   Use the color pickers to select text and background colors.

 - **Evaluate Contrast**
   As you change colors via the color pickers, the contrast ratio and corresponding status updates automatically.
-Modify the text type (normal, small heading, or large heading) to test different accessibility thresholds.
+Modify the text type via the dropdown to test different accessibility thresholds.

 - **Simulate Color Blindness**
   Select a color blindness type from the dropdown, and adjust the severity using the slider.